DISCLOSURE OF NEW STANDARDS IN THE PERIOD PRIOR TO THEIR ADOPTION

 |DISCLOSURE OF NEW STANDARDS IN THE PERIOD PRIOR TO THEIR ADOPTION [Text Block]||

-In January 2020, the IASB issued an amendment to IAS 1, "Presentation of Financial Statements" regarding the criteria for determining the classification of liabilities as current or non-current (the "Original Amendment").
-In October 2022, the IASB issued a subsequent amendment (the "Subsequent Amendment").
+In January 2020, the IASB issued an amendment to IAS 1, "Presentation of Financial Statements" ("the Amendment") regarding the criteria for determining the classification of liabilities as current or non-current.

-The Original Amendment and Subsequent Amendment are both effective for annual periods beginning on or after January 1, 2024 and must be applied retrospectively.
-Early application is permitted.
-The Company is evaluating the effects of the Amendments on its financial statements.
+The Amendment is effective for annual periods beginning on or after January 1, 2023 and must be applied retrospectively.

 Accounting estimates are defined as "monetary amounts in financial statements that are subject to measurement uncertainty".
 The Amendment clarifies the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.